-3D printing with Fused Deposition Modelling (FDM) is one of the popular techniques in advanced additive manufacturing (AM).
+3D printing with fused deposition modeling (FDM) is one of the popular techniques in advanced additive manufacturing (AM).
 It constructs objects by layering and depositing multiple thin layers.
 By using these techniques objects can produce with a good range of materials such as polymers, composites and metals.
-First, the design can be generated digitally with CAD software and then transferred to the 3D printer for a physical creation [1-3].
-3D printing offers the unique ability to produce intricate designs with detailed internal characteristics, which are challenging to achieve with traditional manufacturing methods [4].
-Using a 3D printer, parts can be printed using multiple materials in a single process, offering distinct material characteristics tailored for specific applications [5, 6].
-Materials utilised in additive manufacturing can be recycled and repurposed for various applications, aiding in the reduction of environmental harm and resource consumption [7-9].
-Nevertheless, several hurdles hinder the widespread adoption of this method, including high equipment costs, limited knowledge of the AM process, restricted material availability, production costs, and a scarcity of in-house AM resources [10, 11].
-Addressing these challenges necessitates a comprehensive examination of the AM process and its manufacturing approach to discern potential innovations.
+First, the design can be generated digitally with CAD software and then transferred to the 3D printer for a physical creation.1-3 3D printing offers the unique ability to produce intricate designs with detailed internal characteristics, which are challenging to achieve with traditional manufacturing methods.4 Using a 3D printer, parts can be printed using multiple materials in a single process, offering distinct material characteristics tailored for specific applications.^{5,6} Materials utilized in additive manufacturing can be recycled and repurposed for various applications, aiding in the reduction of environmental harm and resource consumption.7-9 Nevertheless, several hurdles hinder the widespread adoption of this method, including high equipment costs, limited knowledge of the AM process, restricted material availability, production costs, and a scarcity of in-house AM resources.^{10,11} Addressing these challenges necessitates a comprehensive examination of the AM process and its manufacturing approach to discern potential innovations.
 Consequently, significant research is essential to enhance the performance of products derived from this method and expand its applications.

-There are a range of polymers that can be used with FDM 3D printers [12, 13].
-Polylactide (PLA) is a bioactive, biodegradable material made up with renewable resources such as maize starch, tapioca roots, and sugarcane.
-Common in 3D printing, it's chosen for its low melting point and user-friendliness, serving as a primary material for prototypes, models, and complex parts.
-Its biocompatibility makes it suitable for food packaging, medical implants, and other biomedical uses [14].
-While eco-friendly when discarded correctly, PLA's unsuitability for high-temperature settings and potential durability concerns in certain uses limit its applicability.
-ABS, or Acrylonitrile Butadiene Styrene, is a robust thermoplastic formed with acrylonitrile, butadiene, and styrene.
-It is widely used in 3D printing, electronics, toys, appliances, and cars, ABS is favoured for its strength, heat and chemical resistance, and ease of fabrication [15].
-PETG (Polyethylene Terephthalate Glycol) is a versatile thermoplastic polyester favoured in 3D printing for its usability.
-It's transparent, durable, and lightweight with notable impact and chemical resistance.
-Withstanding UV light and moisture, it's optimal for outdoor use and humid areas.
-Often chosen for food containers, water bottles, and medical equipment due to its safety and biocompatibility.
-PETG in 3D printing ensures accurate and smooth parts.
-Its low melting point makes it suitable for most FDM 3D printers [15].
-Tough PLA is similar to PLA but boasts ABS-like toughness and superior impact resistance.
-It flexes before breaking, making it ideal for engineering tasks demanding high-wear and impact resistance.
+There are a range of polymers that can be used with FDM 3D printers.^{12,13} Polylactide (PLA) is a bioactive, biodegradable material made up of renewable resources such as maize starch, tapioca roots, and sugarcane.
+Common in 3D printing, it is chosen for its low melting point and user-friendliness, serving as a primary material for prototypes, models, and complex parts.
+Its biocompatibility makes it suitable for food packaging, medical implants, and other biomedical uses.14 While eco-friendly when discarded correctly, PLA's unsuitability for hightemperature settings and potential durability concerns in certain uses limit its applicability.
+ABS, or acrylonitrile butadiene styrene, is a robust thermoplastic formed with acrylonitrile, butadiene, and styrene.
+It is widely used in

+3D printing, electronics, toys, appliances, and cars, ABS is favored for its strength, heat and chemical resistance, and ease of fabrication.15 Polyethylene terephthalate glycol (PETG) is a versatile thermoplastic polyester favored in 3D printing for its usability.
+It is transparent, durable, and lightweight with notable impact and chemical resistance.
+Withstanding UV light and moisture, it is optimal for outdoor use and humid areas.
+Often chosen for food containers, water bottles, and medical equipment due to its safety and biocompatibility, PETG in 3D printing ensures accurate and smooth parts.
+Its low melting point makes it suitable for most FDM 3D printers.15 Tough PLA is similar to PLA but boasts ABS-like toughness and superior impact resistance.
+It flexes before breaking, making it ideal for engineering tasks demanding highwear and impact resistance.
 Similar to regular PLA, it should not face temperatures over 60°C due to its low thermal expansion coefficient.
-Its enhanced impact resistance and improved toughness are vital for expanding its applications in engineering [16, 17].
+Its enhanced impact resistance and improved toughness are vital for expanding its applications in engineering.^{16,17}